cfschilham/kryer/README.md

 Alternatively, you can build it yourself using the source files.

 **Pre-Compiled Binaries**
-Download the latest release from the [releases]([https://github.com/cfschilham/autossh/releases](https://github.com/cfschilham/autossh/releases)) which corresponds to your system.
+Download the latest release from the [releases tab](https://github.com/cfschilham/autossh/releases) which corresponds to your system.

 **Build from Source**